DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - customers install OSs and apps and perform required maintenance
             - the vendor maintains cloud-based infra, ensuring that customers have access to leased systems
 - 3.5.7 Distributed systems
-    - **Distributed computing environment (DCE)**: a collection of individual systems that work together to support a resource or provide a service
+    - ❄️**Distributed computing environment (DCE)**: a collection of individual systems that work together to support a resource or provide a service
     - DCEs are designed to support communication and coordination among their members in order to achieve a common function, goal, or operation
     - Most DCEs have duplicate or concurrent components, are asynchronous, and allow for fail-soft or independent failure of components
     - DCE is AKA concurrent computing, parallel computing, and distributed computing